ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 Connects to a Postgres database instance.

 A new transaction will be executed every `20` ms or `500` rows, whichever happens first.
-You can override row size/write timing with batchConfigs.
+You can override row size/write timing with `batchConfigs`.
 [Example 1](#configuring-the-connection)

 ### Automatic table creation